jearlcalkins/MeterData2Topics/README.md

 ## An eyedro application view of their A & B current sensors:

-The blue line is the B 120 volt leg and it supports the refridgerator.
+The blue line is the B 120 volt leg current and it supports the refridgerator.
 The fridge turned-on and ran over 14 times in the day, creating periodic spikes in the current usage.
+The orange line is the A leg current and it supports the furnace pump,

 ![eyedro application view](https://github.com/jearlcalkins/MeterData2Topics/blob/main/Screenshot%202021-04-20%2009.48.25.png)